-Yung Miami Shares A Sweet Message To Diddy In Honor Of His Birthday: ‘I Love to Rock With You’
+Yung Miami Shares A Sweet Message To Diddy In Honor Of His Birthday: ‘I Love To Rock With You’

 Yung Miami is celebrating her boo Diddy’s birthday in the sweetest way.

-On Saturday, November 4, the City Girl took to her Instagram to share a post to honor the rapper, born Sean Combs, for his 54th birthday.
+On Saturday, Nov.
+4, the City Girl took to her Instagram to share a post to honor the rapper, born Sean Combs, for his 54th birthday.
 Miami shared an array of candid photos of the duo as they were seen out and about, having fun and enjoying each other’s company.
-In her caption, the 29 year old penned a sweet message to her beau, telling fans that she’ll always be by his side.
+In her caption, the 29-year-old penned a sweet message to her beau, telling fans that she’ll always be by his side.
 “Happy birthday @diddy There’s no other place I’d rather be!
 I love to rock with you🤍,” she wrote.

 Check out the post below.